feelinglovelynow/ace-graph-database/README.md

       x: {
         _uid: true, // actsInMovie relationship prop: _uid will be in the response
         _salary: true, // actsInMovie relationship prop: _salary will be in the response
+        actsIn: true, // Actor.actsIn node prop: b/c no props are specified like in the QueryByNode above, all none relationship props for the Movie node (uid, name) will be in the response
         actors: { // Movie.actors node prop
-          $o: { alias: 'star' }, // rather then actors show star in the response
+          $o: { alias: 'star' }, // rather then actors, show star in the response
           firstName: true, // only show the Actor's firstName },
-        actsIn: { $o: { alias: 'movie' } }, // Actor.actsIn node prop: b/c no props are specified like in the QueryByNode above, all none relationship props for the Movie node (uid, name) will be in the response
       }
     },